 Tapestry:

+This is one of my favorite albums of all time, so I had to hear what NPR said about it.
+I have heard Carole King’s songs for a while, but it was not until I got older that I realized how many radio hits were on one album.
+Almost all of the songs from Tapestry play on the radio and are very well known.
+Not too many albums have so many hit songs.
 I liked how NPR talked about Carole King’s career before Tapestry, how she wrote songs for other people and made up demos for the song.
 She took some of that stripped-down feel from her demos and put it into her album.
 NPR also suggested that one of the most liked aspects of her album was the vulnerability she expresses.
 This is often a trait found in singer-songwriters since then.
 I kind of wondered about this statement.
 I have to think other singer-songwriters have also expressed vulnerability before her.
 Although maybe the others were simply not as famous as King.
 I guess she could have been one of the first famous singer-songwriters to make that a big part of their music, but I do not think she was one of the first ever to sing about insecurities and vulnerability.

 Rapper’s Delight: